fwinkelbauer/fwinkelbauer.github.io/content/posts/2020-10-03-chunkyard-explained.md

 }
 ```

+In this example the snapshot contains a single file which consists of a single
+chunk (`116d11f1a1a7301a720848382893cb931e781f31f93eeae3cbb88106b3d88ba5`).

-Finally `0.json` contains a reference to the above snapshot as well as the
+Finally `0.json` contains a reference to the above snapshot as well as the salt
-information needed to create our cryptographic key:
+and hashing iterations parameters needed to create our cryptographic key:

 ``` json
 {